 Lawyer in MontréalHousing & Career Guide · 2026

 Montréal offers the most affordable housing among major Canadian cities, but French language requirements shape which roles are realistically accessible for newcomers.
 At $130K average annual income, Lawyers are among the highest earners in Canada — which meaningfully changes the housing math compared to median-wage workers.
-On the housing side, a Lawyer in Montréal faces a highly affordable market — requiring approximately 5 yr 10 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 18% of pre-tax salary.
+On the housing side, a Lawyer in Montréal faces a l2 manageable market — requiring approximately 5 yr 10 mo of gross income to own a 2-bedroom home, with rent consuming roughly 18% of pre-tax salary.

 How Montréal compares for Lawyers